devmachine1/nvim-config/README.md

 # nvim-config
-My nvim config with the gruvbox and coc.nvim.
+My nvim config with the gruvbox, nvim-lspconfig and more.
 (Edited config of jdh https://github.com/jdah/dotfiles)

 NOTE: This config uses packer.
 Make sure to install it from https://github.com/wbthomason/packer.nvim.
-Make sure to install nodejs, yarn and npm for coc.nvim to work.

 Put all the folders and files in your .config/nvim folder and run: